jessicahopkins/reading-notes/201/class-04.md

 1. ___ positioning is the default for every html element.
     * Static positioning
 1. Name a few advantages to using absolute positioning on an element.
-    * It sits on its own layer separate from everything else.You can create isolated UI features that don't interfere with the layout of other elements on the page (think pop-ups, drag and drop features.
+    * It sits on its own layer separate from everything else.You can create isolated UI features that don't interfere with the layout of other elements on the page (think pop-ups, drag and drop features).
 1. What is a key difference between fixed positioning and absolute positioning?
     * They are fixed in place (think navigation menus that are always visible no matter how much the page scrolls)